The best merchant service providers and credit card processing companies

 How much does it cost?

-With a very competitive 1.6% transaction fee, no initial setup fee, and no upfront costs for some of its card machines (these are leased for a monthly fee), Barclaycard makes for an incredibly attractive option if you’re trying to keep costs low.
+With customisable transaction fees, no initial setup fee, and no upfront costs for some of its card machines (these are leased for a monthly fee), Barclaycard makes for an incredibly attractive option if you’re trying to keep costs low.

-There’s only a couple of catches here that you need to be mindful of.
-The first is that your contract length will depend on which card reader you choose.
-The other caveat is that you will need to have a Barclays bank account.
-Worth noting; Barclaycard offers up to a very generous £3,000 to help cover any exit fees.
+The key caveat is that you will need to have a Barclays bank account.
+Barclaycard offers up to a very generous £3,000 to help cover any exit fees though, if you do switch.

 Contract:None